jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

 </details>

 #### Plots:
-- Model averaged posteriors: By selecting this option, plots illustrating the model averaged posterior distribution of each fixed factor, and interaction will be generated.
+- Model averaged posteriors: By selecting this option, plots illustrating the model averaged posterior distribution of each fixed factor, and interaction will be displayed.
   - Group levels in single plot: When this option is selected, one plot for each factor will be displayed.
 Therefore, the posterior distribution of each level of the factor will be shown in the same plot.
   - Individual plot per level: When this option is selected, a plot for each level of the factors will be displayed.
 Therefore, the posterior distribution of each level of the factor will be shown in a different plot.
 - Q-Q plot of residuals: Checks the validity of the distributional assumption of the data set.
-Specifically, the plot illustrates whether the data are normally distributed and linear.
+Specifically, the plot illustrates whether the residuals are normally distributed and linear.
-- Posterior R<sup>2</sup>: By selecting this option, a plot of the posterior distribution of the R<sup>2</sup> (i.e., explained variance) will be shown.
+- Posterior R<sup>2</sup>: By selecting this option, a plot of the posterior distribution of the R<sup>2</sup> (i.e., explained variance) will be displayed.

 #### Model
 - Components: All the independent variables that can be included in the model.